There’s been another school shooting.

-With the rise in accessibility of the internet, the entire world is at their fingertips at all times.
+With the rise in accessibility of the internet, they have the entire world at their fingertips.

 Back in my day, my only internet access was through AOL dial-up.
 Which was hardwired to an actual landline.
-And forget about smart phones, we had pagers.
-At least, the lucky ones did.
-That seems like the Dark Ages now, doesn’t it?
+And forget about smartphones, we had pagers.
+At least, the lucky kids did.

-The world is so different today.
-I used to use instant messenger on my home computer, which I had to be sitting in front of at my desk.
+The world is so different now.
+I used to log onto instant messenger on my home computer.
+Which I had to be sitting in front of, at an actual desk.
 Now there’s Instagram, Facebook, Twitter, and Snapchat, all of which you can access from your phone!
+In seconds!

-And cell phones are so tiny these days!
-Tiny means portable and portable means super accessible.
-No wonder they are jumping on social media to update everyone about the minutiae of their day at the first chance they get.
-It’s so easy for them!
+Cell phones are so tiny now.
+And tiny means portable and portable means super accessible.
+No wonder kids today are on social media updating everyone about the minutiae of their day at the first chance they get.

 They’re Snapchatting their school shootings.